-In Sydney, members of the various NSW ski clubs were walking into the Government Tourist Bureau and offering to assist in the search48 whilst "there was an animated scene at Sydney railway station . . as the Cooma Mail train left, carrying as passengers a number of members of the Ski Club of Australia, and of the Kosciusko Alpine Club."
-These included Dr John Laidley, who had been in Schlink's party for the first Kiandra to Kosciusko traverse in 1927 and who was proceeding to Betts Camp to coordinate the ski-based search parties, plus Alastair Stephen, HD Wilkinson, RJ Furley, Cam McFadyen, AC Genge and Keith Bath.
-At Bungendore they would be joined by Bill Gordon, another of Schlink's traverse party.49
+In Sydney, members of the various NSW ski clubs were walking into the Government Tourist Bureau and offering to assist in the search50 whilst "there was an animated scene at Sydney railway station . . as the Cooma Mail train left, carrying as passengers a number of members of the Ski Club of Australia, and of the Kosciusko Alpine Club."
+These included Dr John Laidley, who had been in Dr Schlink's party on the first Kiandra to Kosciusko traverse in 1927 and who was proceeding to Betts Camp to coordinate the ski-based search parties, plus Alastair Stephen, HD Wilkinson, RJ Furley, Cam McFadyen, AC Genge and Keith Bath.
+At Bungendore station they would be joined by Bill Gordon, another of Schlink's traverse party.51

 By Thursday night, Seamen and Hayes had been missing 21⁄2 days.
-The searchers were in no doubt of the likelihood that they were now looking only for bodies.
-However there remained a slender chance that if the men had been able to drop down below the snowline on that first night then they might still be alive, holed up in a shepherds hut or rock shelter somewhere down along the Snowy or Thredbo River valleys, possibly injured and unable to move.
-The searchers were not about to give up on their colleagues and friends, but were bewildered by the question of where had the missing men travelled beyond the Pass?
+The searchers held little hope of finding the men alive.
+There remained a slender chance that if the men had been able to drop down below the snowline on that first night then they might still be alive; holed up in a shepherd's hut or rock shelter somewhere down along the Snowy or Thredbo River valleys; possibly injured and unable to move.
+The searchers were not about to give up on their colleagues and friends, but were bewildered by the question 'where had the missing men travelled beyond the Pass?'